 AHCI or the Advanced Host Controller Interface is a hardware feature only available with Serial ATA (SATA) storage devices.
 AHCI Link Power Management lets the SATA AHCI controller put the SATA link to the disk into a low power mode when no IO is requested.
 It automatically reverts to full power when IO is requested.
 The different options in the drop down menu change the resume time for the AHCI Link to get to full power.

 This can save some power and is dependent on whether your hardware supports it or not.
 Chances are, if you bought your computer in the last couple of years, it should be SATA enabled.
 Check if your notebook or PC has a SATA controller and SATA HDD.

 System Cooling Policy

 System Cooling Policy lets you change the cooling mode of your system.
 There are 2 options available here.
 Active increases the fan speed before slowing the processor to maintain cooling, while Passive slows down the processor before cooling the fan speed.
 Passive saves a lot more power as it reduces the clock on your processor, hence giving your more battery time.

-Apart from these major additions to power plans, the desktop background slideshow can also be set to pause in a power plan.
+Apart from these major additions, the desktop background slideshow can also be set to pause in a power plan.
 One thing I noticed was that the search indexer option in power settings is missing.
-Although it hasn’t had any negative effect on power savings for me.
-Microsoft has really worked hard on power and performance for Windows 7 so far, and if these pre-beta builds are a sign, we will have an awesome OS when it’ll hit RTM.
+Although it hasn’t had any negative effect on energy savings for me.
+Microsoft has really worked hard on efficiency and performance for Windows 7 so far, and if these pre-beta builds are a sign, we will have an awesome OS when it’ll hit RTM.
 I personally can’t wait for that.